Only about 13% of the entire construction industry is made up of women.

 Advertising in both schools and companies should represent diversity in the industry to include gender, as well as age, disability, ethnicity, sex, etc.

 Companies are positively trying to make the recruitment process and criteria more transparent and celebrating the successful female construction workers.

 Without changing the way the construction industry is perceived, there is a chance that these traditional views and gender stereotypes are going to hold back the £99 million industry, especially while tackling the current skills shortage.

 Opportunities in the construction industry should be made available to women, just as they are to men.
-It’s not all bricks and building sites though – there are a lot of opportunities in the construction industry suited for all different types of skills and interests, as not everyone, men included, want to do physical work.
-These include; design, architecture, project management, technology and software.
+It’s not all bricks and building sites, though.
+There are a lot of opportunities in the construction industry suited for all different types of skills and interests, as not everyone, men included, want to do physical work.
+These include; design, architecture, project management, technology and accounting software.

 Encouragement from a young age

 It can be argued that there is not much encouragement from a young age for girls to enter the construction world.